Water Color Paintings by Janet Reasoner

-To see more, stop in the library to see her display
+To see more, stop in the library to see his display.

 "Today a reader, tomorrow a leader" - W. Fusselman

-To see more, stop in the library to see her display
+To see more, stop in the library to see his display.

 Classical Guitarist Andrew Baffi will sit and strum for us!